hallzy/youtube-playlist-search/README.md

 - Clicking on a video opens the video in a new tab
 - Search filter is persistent.
 The extension will remember the filter you used the last time that you did a search for a particular playlist.
+- Loading spinner
+- Lazy Loading
+- Local storage of videos for large playlists for fast retrieval
+  - Fetch button to force fetch the playlist from the API

 ## Installation